ujjwal29-iu/Linux_labbb/Linux_Networking/ssh.md

 ## 📘 What is SSH?
 SSH (Secure Shell) is a cryptographic network protocol that provides a secure way to:
-- 🔐 Access remote systems over an unsecured network
+- 🔐 Access remote systems on the same network
 - ⌨️ Execute commands on remote machines
-- 📂 Transfer files securely
 - 🔄 Forward ports and applications
 - ⚙️ Manage remote services